christophkogler/LangChain_Projects/dockerfiles/LangChain_Ollama_MacOS-or-noNVIDIA_base/README.md

 # LangChain_Ollama_MacOS-or-noNVIDIA_base

-**Description:** The `LangChain_Ollama_MacOS-or-noNVIDIA_base` directory contains the setup for using LangChain and Ollama on MacOS systems without NVIDIA GPUs.
-The main component is a `Dockerfile` that installs LangChain via pip and Ollama using a downloaded shell script, without GPU passthrough.
-This configuration is suitable for individuals who do not have access to NVIDIA GPUs or are using MacOS.
-Once the container is built and run from this directory, LangChain will be available for use through Ollama.
+**Description:** The `LangChain_Ollama_MacOS-or-noNVIDIA_base` directory contains a Dockerfile for creating a container suitable for running LangChain and Ollama on MacOS systems without NVIDIA GPUs.
+The Dockerfile installs both packages using pip and shell scripts respectively, and sets up the models directory for Ollama at `/myapp/LLM-models`.
+This setup is designed for individuals who do not have access to NVIDIA GPUs or are using MacOS.

  ## Dockerfile

-**Description:** This `Dockerfile` is used for creating a container without GPU requirements or for MacOS users.
-It installs LangChain and Ollama within the container, using pip for LangChain and a shell script downloaded from Ollama's website for installation.
+**Description:** This `Dockerfile` is based on a Python image and is designed for users without NVIDIA GPUs or those using MacOS.
+It installs LangChain and Ollama in the container without GPU passthrough.
+The file sets up the environment for serving LangChain through Ollama.
+LangChain is installed via pip, while Ollama is installed using a shell script from its website.
 The models directory for Ollama is set to `/myapp/LLM-models`.
-Once these packages are installed, the container is prepared to serve LangChain via Ollama.